VKwamboka/My-Giffare/README.md

 # To-Do List Manager

-Welcome to My To-Do List Manager – a Python project that simplifies task management through an intuitivegraphical user interface (GUI).
+Welcome to My To-Do List Manager – a Python project that simplifies task management through an intuitive graphical user interface (GUI).
 This application provides a seamless experience for adding,viewing, updating,and removing tasks, making it easy to stay organized and on top of your to-do list.

 ## Features